openaq/aqi-hub/docs/indices/uk.md

 Note: Adapted from “Guide to UK Air Pollution Information
 Resources” (June 2014), [https://uk-air.defra.gov.uk/assets/documents/reports/cat14/1406191156_060618_Guide_to_UK_Air_Pollution_Information_Resources-issue_2-FINAL.pdf](https://uk-air.defra.gov.uk/assets/documents/reports/cat14/1406191156_060618_Guide_to_UK_Air_Pollution_Information_Resources-issue_2-FINAL.pdf) [^1].
 Accessed August 12, 2024.

 The maximum sub-index is used as the overall DAQI for that station.
 It is reported as its respective category and corresponding color.
-All pollutant concentration values should be rounded to the nearest whole number integer value before applying it to the concentration breakpoints [^3].
-For the 8-hour and daily mean concentration calculations, un-rounded hourly means should be used [^3].
+All pollutant concentration values are rounded to the nearest whole number integer value before applying it to the concentration breakpoints [^3].
+For the 8-hour and daily mean concentration calculations, unrounded hourly means are used [^3].

 When calculating the hourly, 8-hour or daily mean concentration, at least a 75% coverage rate is required.
-For calculating the hourly mean, at least 3 15 minute mean concentrations are required.
+For calculating the hourly mean, at least 3 15-minute mean concentrations are required.
 For calculating an 8-hour mean, at least 6 hourly mean concentration values are required.
 For calculating a daily mean, 18 hourly mean concentrations are required.

 ## References